Axion741/Project-SmartBrain/README.md

+The live version of this site is hosted on Heroku at https://axion-smartbrain.herokuapp.com/

+Feel free to head over and check it out!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>